marcopierobon/blog/src/content/posts/2021-11-20-dynamodb-cost-reduction-test-entry.md

 On both counts, using fewer shards also reduces the DynamoDB capacity required by the KCL (if we're using it).

+Two final consideration points:

-One final consideration point: once the records are compressed, the custom code on the receiver side will need to decompress the data and demultiplex the requests.
+- once the records are compressed, the custom code on the receiver side will need to decompress the data and demultiplex the requests.
+- if a compressed blob ends up weighting more than 1 MB/s it will hit the Kinesis API Limit.
+To avoid that, when the threshold is met the records need to be grouped onto multiple blobs, and each blob should be compressed and added to the `PutRecords` request separately.

 [1]: https://docs.aws.amazon.com/streams/latest/dev/introduction.html "AWS documentation on Amazon Kinesis Data Streams"
 [2]: https://www.confluent.io/what-is-apache-kafka "What is Apache Kafka on Confluent"